deconz-community/deconz-docker/README.md

-## Migration
+## Notes on migration ⚠️

-This container will work as a drop-in replacement for `marthoc/deconz`, with one exception: The deCONZ process now runs as an unprivileged user instead of root, so the container path for the deCONZ data had to be changed.
+This container works as a drop-in replacement for `marthoc/deconz`, with one exception: The deCONZ process no longer runs as root.
+The container path for the deCONZ files have been changed to `/opt/deCONZ`.

-The new mount point for the deCONZ files is `/opt/deCONZ`.
-In other words, the directory on your host containing `zll.db` needs to be mounted on `/opt/deCONZ`.

-To start using the new container, follow these steps:
+For migrating to the new container, follow these steps:

-1. Container name is now `deconzcommunity/deconz`.
-Update your config accordingly.
+1. Change image from `marthoc/deconz` to `deconzcommunity/deconz`.
 Available tags can be found [here](https://hub.docker.com/r/deconzcommunity/deconz/tags).
-2. Container mount point for deCONZ files is now `/opt/deCONZ`.
-Update your config accordingly.
-Make sure that you pass along the directory that contains `zll.db`.
+2. Change the container mount point for deCONZ files from `/root/.local/share/dresden-elektronik/deCONZ` to `/opt/deCONZ`.

+Pull the new container and start up.

 ---